geohot/kvm-kext/README.md

 -----------

-kvm (for Kernel-based Virtual Machine) is an interface to run virtual machines with acceleration by the hardware. kvm-kext implements enough of the kvm API to run 32-bit Linux accelerated by Intel VMX on OS X.
+kvm (for Kernel-based Virtual Machine) is an interface to run virtual machines with acceleration by the hardware. kvm-kext implements enough of the kvm API to run 32-bit Linux accelerated by Intel VMX on OS X and put a console on a serial port.
 * https://www.kernel.org/doc/Documentation/virtual/kvm/api.txt

 Usage